QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

+whose precise meaning is the following: \textit{the projector that renders Virasoro-preserving coarse-graining exact and truncation-free is the three-dimensional quantum gravitational path integral.} The scope of this statement is laid out in Sec.~\ref{summaryofresults}.

-We summarize this principle as \be \nonumber \textbf{SymQRG(Virasoro lines) = QG}~. \ee A class of RG flows driven by $T\bar T$ deformation\cite{Zamolodchikov:2004ce, McGough:2016lol} is proposed to be related to bulk gravitational path integral.
-We demonstrate that in 2D this is indeed a special case of symmetry-preserving RG flows that can be expressed as a quantum gravitational path integral.
+A class of RG flows driven by $T\bar T$ deformation\cite{Zamolodchikov:2004ce, McGough:2016lol} is proposed to be related to the bulk gravitational path integral.
+We show that in 2D this is indeed a special case of symmetry-preserving RG flows that can be expressed as a quantum gravitational path integral.
+The $T\bar T$ example also illustrates an important point: the framework is tied to the preservation of topological line data, \textit{not} to conformality of the boundary theory.
+The $T\bar T$-deformed theories are no longer at the fixed-point, yet they preserve every Virasoro defect line, since topological lines commute with the stress tensor, cf.~\eqref{commutewithstress}.
+Holography for non-fixed-point theories is therefore not outside this framework: along a symmetry-preserving trajectory, the bulk kernel stays fixed while only the physical boundary state changes.

 The second example we consider arises from a discrete formalism: the exact tensor network state sum representation of 2D CFTs, in particular the Liouville theory\cite{Chen:2022wvy, Cheng:2023kxh, Chen:2024unp, Hung:2024gma}.
-This method produces for us a well-defined gravitational {\it quantum path integral, non-perturbative in $G_N$} from a quantum RG flow.
-While we considered the Liouville theory explicitly in \cite{Chen:2024unp}, the symmetry-preserving RG operator $\hat{U}_{\text{RG}}$ extracted from coarse-graining the triangulation of the CFT path integral is universal -- after all, they follow only from crossing kernels of correlation functions between Virasoro representations, and is shared by all theories preserving Virasoro symmetries.
+The state sum construction in fact represents a \textit{continuous family} of symmetry-preserving continuum theories, labeled by a regulator scale, with the CFT recovered at its fixed point.
+This method produces for us a well-defined gravitational quantum path integral, {\it non-perturbative in $G_N$}, from a quantum RG flow.
+While we considered the Liouville theory explicitly in \cite{Chen:2024unp}, the symmetry-preserving RG operator $\hat{U}_{\text{RG}}$ extracted from coarse-graining the triangulation of the CFT path integral is universal: after all, it follows only from the crossing kernels of correlation functions between Virasoro representations, and is therefore shared by all theories preserving the Virasoro lines.
 We note that such a discrete yet exact formulation of the quantum path integral is naturally a holographic tensor network.
 Many well established tensor network methods could then be applied to continuum field theories.